 The Apache HTTP Server Project is an effort to develop and maintain an open-source HTTP server for modern operating systems including UNIX and Windows NT.
 The goal of this project is to provide a secure, efficient and extensible server that provides HTTP services in sync with the current HTTP standards.

-Apache httpd has been the most popular web server on the Internet since April 1996, and celebrated its 17th birthday as a project this February.
+Apache httpd was launched in 1995, has been the most popular web server on the Internet since April 1996, and celebrates its 20th birthday as a project this February.

 The Apache HTTP Server ("httpd") is a project of The Apache Software Foundation.